 Prior to beginning an IVF treatment cycle, both parties (if applicable) will first undergo an initial assessment.
-Cycle monitoring could also be included.
 Patients will be advised on treatment preparation, including any medications, during this early stage.

 Each patient’s stimulation can look different depending on various factors.
-Generally, at the start of the menstrual cycle (referred to as “Day 1”), the patient will receive daily injections of follicle-stimulating hormones (FSH) and luteinizing hormone (LH) for approximately 8 -14 days to stimulate the ovaries and create multiple eggs.
+Generally, the patient will receive daily injections of follicle-stimulating hormones (FSH) with or without luteinizing hormone (LH) for approximately 8 -14 days to stimulate the ovaries and create multiple eggs.

 The egg retrieval is a procedure in which doctors insert a speculum into the vagina to clean the cervix, then, using an ultrasound technique, the follicles in the ovary will be located prior to the collection of eggs and follicular fluid.
-The procedure takes about 20 minutes and is often accompanied by a sedative or local anesthetic.
+The procedure takes about 5 to 10 minutes and is accompanied by a sedative or local anesthetic.

 On the same day of the egg retrieval, a sperm sample is required.
 This is provided by your partner or pre-arranged sperm donor.

 After the eggs are extracted from the ovaries, they will be fertilized with the sperm sample provided.
 The fertilized eggs are then placed in an incubator for 5 days to develop into a mature embryo known as a blastocyst.
 At this stage, the blastocyst can be transferred to the patient’s uterus or a gestational carrier for implantation and potential pregnancy.
 If there are multiple blastocysts or if you plan to do a frozen embryo transfer, they can be safely frozen for future transfer.